masui/AH2014paper/paper.md

 People might like to have a laundry-taking system which can execute a task like this:

+    while true do
       if it's likely to rain then
         take in the laundry
       end
+    end

-We can use sensor devices or consult the Web to tell if "it's likely to rain", but we can also ask people if if it is likely to rain or not.
+We can use sensor devices or consult the Web to tell if "it's likely to rain", but we can also ask people if it is likely to rain or not.
-Also, we can use a special robot to take in the laundry, while we can ask your family member to do the same thing.
+Also, we can use a special robot to take in the laundry, while we can ask our family member to do the same thing.
 In this way,
 either a machine or a human can sense data or perform action in almost the same way.

-Even household chores can be described using program-like descriptions.
+Even household chores can be specified using program-like descriptions.
-If you have to prepare a Japanese dinnaer at 19:00, you may have to behave like this:
+If you have to prepare dinnaer at 19:00, you may have to behave like this:

 - wash rice at 18:00
-- put the rice in a pot with proper amount of water
+- put the rice into a pot with proper amount of water
 - wait for 30 minutes
 - put the pot on the gas stove with high flame
 - set the heat low after hearing the boiling sound
 - turn of the gas after 10 minites

-Sensing the boiling sound is easy for humans, but simple sensors cannot detect it.
+Sensing the boiling sound is easy for humans, while simple sensing devices cannot detect whether the pot is heated enough.
-Waiting for 10 minites is easy for computers, but that is not easy for humans.
+Waiting for 10 minites is easy for computers, but that is not easy for humans without using clocks.
-For a very simple task like preparing rice, collabolation between humans and computers is quite effective.
+For a very simple task like preparing rice, collabolation between humans and computers is essential.
 <!-- センシングは人間がやる -->

 While the user is waiting for the rice to be cooked, he can do other tasks for the meal.
 Such activities can be described using a programming language which supports parallel processing.

 <!--